-In addition to our immediate outdoor environment, we are able to utilise our Forest School site at the nearby Jinney Ring Centre on a weekly basis.
+In addition to our immediate outdoor environment, we have weekly Forest School on site.
 This environment allows our children to grow in confidence, and enables them to discover their abilities without fear of failure and allows their independence to develop, whilst fostering strong relationships with their peers.
-We go on forest school all year round and have the opportunity to work with different materials and tools, and to experience the outdoors across the changing seasons and weather.
+Reception children attend forest school all year round and have the opportunity to work with different materials and tools, and to experience the outdoors across the changing seasons and weather.